ScazLab/AT-POMDP/README.md

 # AT-POMDP

-The Assistive Tutor POMDP (AT-POMDP) developed by Aditi Ramachandran and Sarah Strohkorb Sebo, was designed to select appropriate tutoring actions to support 5th grade students in a one-on-one tutoring interaction with a Nao robot on the topic of long-division mathemtaics.
+The Assistive Tutor POMDP (AT-POMDP) developed by Aditi Ramachandran and Sarah Strohkorb Sebo, was designed to select appropriate tutoring actions to support 5th grade students in a one-on-one tutoring interaction with a Nao robot on the topic of long-division mathematics.

 If you are using this software or one of its components, we recommend that you cite the paper in which we present the AT-POMDP and its evaluation with 5th grade students:

 > Aditi Ramachandran, Sarah Strohkorb Sebo, Brian Scassellati (2019).
 Personalized Robot Tutoring using the Assistive Tutor POMDP (AT-POMDP).
 In *Proceedings of The Thirty-Third AAAI Conference on Artificial Intelligence (AAAI 2019)*.
 Honolulu, HI, USA.
 [PDF](https://scazlab.yale.edu/sites/default/files/files/Ramachandran_Sebo_AAAI_2018.pdf)

 ## Prerequisites and Dependencies
+This subsection describes what needs to be set up prior to being able to run the code used to generate AT-POMDP.
+The requirements are listed below:
+- Install `numpy`.
+- The python code in this repository will look for the `pomdp-solve` executable in your `$PATH`.
+The POMDP solver used to create AT-POMDP was originally implemented by Kaelbling, Littman, and Cassandra (1998) and was modified by Roncone, Mangin, and Scassellati (2017).
+Please refer to their instructions on installing this executable by visiting `https://github.com/scazlab/task-models#prerequisites-for-using-the-pomdp-solvers`, reading the section titled "Prerequisites for using the POMDP solvers", and utilizing the code they reference at `https://github.com/scazlab/pomdp-solve`.

+## File-by-File Details
+A description of each of the files in the top-level directory is listed below:
+- `atpomdp_params.json` -  This file contains all of the parameter choices used in creating AT-POMDP.
+This file is provided as a command line argument when running `command_line_demo.py`.
+- `command_line_demo.py` - This python script contains code to:
+    1. Parse parameters from the parameter input file
+    2. Call functions to create the individual matrices (reward, transition, and observation) required to build AT-POMDP.
+The functions called are defined in `pomdp_setup_reward_transition_matrices.py` and `pomdp_setup_observation_matrices.py` to generate these matrices based on the input parameters.
+    3. Create the AT-POMDP model and solve for AT-POMDP's policy
+    4. Execute AT-POMDP's policy in an interactive command line demo in which a user can enter student observations and see which action AT-POMDP selects.
+- `pomdp_setup_observation_matrices.py` - This python file contains the code to build the observation matrix used in the creation of AT-POMDP.
+- `python_setup_reward_transition_matrices.py` - This python file contains the code to build the reward and transition matrices used in the creation of AT-POMDP.

 ## Usage

-## File-by-File Details
+For an interactive demo on how AT-POMDP can be used, run `python command_line_demo.py atpomdp_params.json`.
+This script will execute the code to generate AT-POMDP's policy and allows the user to input valid observations to see the actions that AT-POMDP selects along with the changing belief state.
+Valid observations are formatted as follows: `{"R-slow", "R-med", "R-fast", "W-slow", "W-med", "W-fast"}`.
+These observations encapsulate whether the student answered the attempt right ("R") or wrong ("W") and whether their speed on the attempt was slow, medium, or fast ("slow", "med", "fast").
+When the user is done entering observations, they can enter "done" to exit the command line demo.
+The demo is designed to show how AT-POMDP was used in the scenario developed for 5th grade students and shows the action selected by AT-POMDP for problems that each have 3 attempts.

 ## Computing Model Parameters from the JSON File